ad1217/SotM_Playfield/README.md

       * hold shift while dragging into a deck to put a card on the bottom
   * long press on a deck to open a listing, where you can search, rearrange, and tap to add to playfield

-## Libraries

-  * The backend uses PhantomJS for rendering decks
-  * The playfield uses interact.js

 ## To do: